thuvaragans/proitzen-practical-test/README.md

 1. Data is stored in a JSON file, so it will reset if the file is deleted.
 2. No authentication implemented.
 3. No database integration.

+---

+## Testing

+All CRUD operations were tested using **Postman** to ensure that the API endpoints work as expected.
+You can use Postman or any similar API testing tool to interact with the backend.